DidoReis/DidoReis/README.md

         new Misc(["php", "Java", "Python", "Node.Js"])
     ),
     funFact: "Programming is easy, the difficult thing is to program without errors.
 Living and learning",
     favoriteQuote: "Talent is cheaper than salt.
-What separates the talented person from the successful is a lot of hard work.
+What separates the talented person from " + "the successful is a lot of hard work.
 'Stephen King'",
     hobbies: ["Reading", "Playing Music", "Coding", "Play Games", "Watch Movies"] };

 console.log(didoReis);

 ```
 ## 🌝 Completed Projects/GitPages and Netlify:
 * [Curriculo - React](https://62e97e4871b2d24fdbd82b06--tourmaline-pavlova-344b48.netlify.app/) >> My curriculum in React.Js!